zs-barnes/sicp-exercises/chapter1.md

 Coming back to this one later.

 ## Exercise 1.14
 My attempt to start drawing the calls for count-change is pictured.
 They kind of gave it away in the chapter that there is an exponential number of calls to the cc function.
 Something like O(a^k) for time complexity.
 There are two recursive calls, and to get to the bottom of the first branch we need to reach the bottom of the kinds-of-coins, which is k.
 The second branch for each call needs to reach the bottom of the amount, a.
-Still wrapping my mind about that one.
+Still wrapping my mind around that one.

  The space complexity (the number of levels in the tree) is O(n).
 This is because the number of levels (the height) in a binary tree is related to the number of nodes in a tree.
 The relationship between the number of nodes and the height of a binary tree is (at most) num_nodes = 2^(h + 1) - 1, where h is the height.
 With big O this is num_nodes = 2^h.
 Since num_nodes is bounded by 2^n, we can see that 2^n = 2^h, so the height is the n, the size of the input, or in this case, the number of cents we want change for.